Zach McKinstry Player Props: Tigers vs. Rangers

-The Detroit Tigers, including Zach McKinstry (.300 slugging percentage in past 10 games, including zero homers), take on starting pitcher Martin Perez and the Texas Rangers at Globe Life Field, Tuesday at 8:05 PM ET.
+Zach McKinstry -- with an on-base percentage of .276 in his past 10 games, 53 points lower than his season-long percentage -- will be in action for the Detroit Tigers versus the Texas Rangers, with Dane Dunning on the hill, on June 28 at 8:05 PM ET.

-In his last game he had a hitless performance (0-for-1) against the Rangers.
+In his previous game he had a hitless performance (0-for-1) against the Rangers.

 Zach McKinstry Game Info & Props vs. the Rangers